|

 Score

-Results Window Options
+Results Window

 Date Intervals

 By default each date interval is a sliding window of the same length.
-The Anchor setting lets you optionally lock the start or end date.
+The Anchor setting optionally locks the start or end date.
+Anchoring the start date makes each interval longer than the preceding one; anchoring the end date does the opposite.

 Maximum Test Count